local-first-web/auth/README.md

 ## How

-When Alice first creates a team, she is assigned a set of **device-specfic keys** for signatures, assymetric encryption, and symmetric encryption.
+When Alice first creates a team, she is assigned a set of **device-specific keys** for signatures, asymmetric encryption, and symmetric encryption.
 These are stored in her device's **secure storage**, and the secret keys will **never leave that device**.

 She writes the first link of a **signature chain**, containing her public keys for signatures and